What is an endoscopy?

 - Is an endoscopy painful?

 An endoscopy isn’t painful, but most people experience a little bit of discomfort similar to a sore throat or indigestion.

 What happens after an endoscopy?

 After an endoscopy, you will need to rest for about an hour to let the effect of any anaesthetic or sedative wear off.
 Once this has worn off, you should be able to go home.
 You don’t need to stay overnight for this procedure.

 If you do decide to take a sedative, you will need to be taken home by a friend or relative – you shouldn’t drive for the rest of the day1.

-Your doctor will advise you on when you'll hear the results from your procedure.
-If necessary, you may be referred to a different specialist for ongoing diagnosis or treatment, such as cancer treatment.
+Your doctor will advise you on when you’ll find out the results from your procedure.
+If necessary, you may be referred to a different specialist for ongoing diagnosis or treatment.